mattermost-community/mattermost-app-google-drive/README.md

     - Title: Name of the file to be created.
     - Message: Optional.
 Applicable only if a file is shared in the channel.
     - File Access: Choose to share with members in the channel, with anyone who has the link, or choose to keep it private.
 - ``/drive notifications [start | stop]``: This command will start or stop notification.
-After a user runs the ``/drive connect`` command, notifications will be posted to the private channel with the user.
+After a user runs the ``/drive connect`` command, notifications will be posted to bot's DM channel with the user.

 ## Post menu bindings